Fruity Pie Biscuit Bombs

 Open the biscuit can, take out each biscuit and flatten each one with your fingers as flat as possible.

-Add 1 tablespoon of the pie filling of your choice (I’m using blueberry in half and cherry in half) to the middle of each flattened biscuit, then pull up the sides and pinch all the sides together (think dumplings)
+Add 1/2 tablespoon of the pie filling of your choice to the middle of each flattened biscuit, then pull up the sides and pinch all the sides together (think dumplings)

 Add each pie bomb to a cup in a muffin tin, the seam side down, and bake at 350°F for 12 – 15 minutes until the biscuits are golden brown on top and cooked through.